-The TRACE LED on the I-jet Trace debug probe will turn green when the trace data collection is ready for ETM data.
+The TRACE LED on the I-jet Trace debug probe will turn green when trace data is being collected.
 This usually happens after trace is enabled in C-SPY and the Run command is issued.

 For more information about trace, see the C-SPY Debugging Guide.